lavignes/az65/docs/src/introduction.md

 # Introduction

-AZ65 is a powerful but simple assembler for the z80, 6502, and sm83 (gbz80)
+AZ65 is a powerful but simple assembler for the Zilog Z80, MOS 6502, and Sharp LR35902 (sm83 / gbz80) architectures.
-processors.
 In this book you'll learn the ins-and-outs of the assembler and its advanced meta-programming capabilities.

 Note that this book only covers using AZ65 and does not cover assembly in general.